Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Theoretical Properties

 The rates can be improved if $f(x'|x)$ has continuous partial derivatives of order up to $l$.
 In that case, there exists a constant $C(l)$ such that:

 Finally, for discrete state spaces, the algorithm converges to $V^{*}$ in at most $|\bX|$-steps. \end{theorem}

 \Cref{theorem: Convergence of Model-adaptive approach} establishes the superlinear convergence of the residual and the approximation error.
 It also shows the monotonic convergence of the approximation error.
 The decay rate of $c_{k}$ is at most $\frac{1}{k}$ and at least $\frac{1}{\sqrt{k}}$.
 Those two bounds hold for all inner product spaces under regularity conditions, while the lower bound is achieved by solving the equation on $L^{2}(\bX)$ with the continuity assumption on the partial derivatives of the transition density.
 As $c_{k} \to 0$, it is straightforward to show that algorithm \eqref{Model-adaptive algorithm} will achieve the tolerance after a finite number of iterations.
-Therefore, our algorithm also selects the correct number of iterations (sieve dimension) itself.
+See the proof of \Cref{theorem: Convergence of Model-adaptive approach} for explicit expressions of the constants.